OutlawCecil/Outlaw-2FA/README.md

 - **Military-Grade Encryption:** Local storage encrypted using **256-bit AES-GCM**.
 - **Encrypted Transfers:** WiFi transfers secured using **XSalsa20-Poly1305** and **X25519**.
 - **Wide Protocol Support:** TOTP and HOTP (up to SHA512 and 4-8 digits).
-- **Universal Design:** Fully responsive for both round and square Wear OS devices.

----

-## USAGE & DOCUMENTATION
-For detailed setup instructions, including how to import your existing accounts via ADB, please refer to the [Wiki](https://github.com/0x4f53/Wristkey/wiki).

 ---